Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Introduction

 $(2)$ A real space vortex of two anticommuting masses with the requisite U(1) symmetry accommodates doubly-degenerate four, thus total eight states at zero energy in a valley-degenerate QBT system.
 The sub-space of zero-energy states altogether supports ten masses.
-For example, a vortex of translational symmetry breaking Kekule current orders sustains the layer polarized state (1), N\'eel layer antiferromagnet (3), the real (3) and imaginary (3) components of the spin-triplet $f$-wave pairing.
+For example, a vortex of translational symmetry breaking Kekul\'e current order sustains the layer polarized state (1), N\'eel layer antiferromagnet (3), the real (3) and imaginary (3) components of the spin-triplet $f$-wave pairing.
 Quantities in the parentheses indicate the number of matrices required to describe a particular order, see Table~\ref{tab-3}.
 Other examples are discussed in Sec.~\ref{sussubsection:valleyQBT_vortex}.
 Irrespective of these details, the ten masses close an SO(5) algebra.~\footnote{In a Dirac material, such as MLG, the six masses bound to the vortex zero-modes close an SU(2)$\otimes$SU(2)$\cong$SO(4) algebra~\cite{herbut-isospin}.}

-$(3)$ Any set of ten masses can be organized into five sets of four mutually anticommuting masses, closing an SO(4) algebra [see Fig.~\ref{so4_squares} and Appendix~\ref{append:so5so4}].
+$(3)$ In the vicinity of the vortex core, a set of ten mass terms forming such an SO(5) algebra may acquire local expectation values by splitting the manifold of zero modes at the cost of their SO(4) and SU(2) chiral symmetries.
+Any set of such ten masses can be organized into five sets of four mutually anticommuting masses, closing an SO(4) algebra [see Fig.~\ref{so4_squares} and Appendix~\ref{append:so5so4}].
 Therefore, if the system chooses to split the zero-energy manifold by lifting its SO(4) chiral symmetry, there are five such choices.
-On the other hand, an SO(5) group has ten SO(3) or SU(2) subgroups.
+On the other hand, an SO(5) group has ten SO(3) or SU(2) subgroups that leave ten mutually orthogonal three-dimensional hyperplanes invariant under SO(3) or SU(2) rotations.
 Thus, zero-energy subspace can also be split by breaking its SU(2) chiral symmetry in ten different ways.
-But, each set of SU(2) generators rotate between three distinct set of three mutually anticommuting masses, see Fig.~\ref{SU2_subgroups}.
-Hence, each SU(2) chiral symmetry of zero modes can be lifted in three different patterns, leading the notion of the \emph{flavor} or \emph{color} degeneracy among the competing orders inside the vortex core.
-For example, either the N\'eel layer antiferromagnet or the real and imaginary components of triplet $f$-wave pairing can split the zero modes bound to the vortex of singlet Kekule current orders by spontaneously lifting the SU(2) spin rotational symmetry.
+But, each set of SU(2) generators rotate between three distinct sets of three mutually anticommuting masses, see Fig.~\ref{SU2_subgroups}.
+Hence, each SU(2) chiral symmetry of zero modes can be lifted in three different patterns, leading to the notion of the color degeneracy among the competing orders inside the vortex core.
+For example, either the N\'eel layer antiferromagnet, and the real and imaginary components of triplet $f$-wave pairing can split the manifold of zero modes bound to the vortex of singlet Kekul\'e current orders by spontaneously lifting the SU(2) spin rotational symmetry in all these cases.